-Jaded from a lukewarm 2024/25 campaign, Manchester City are straight back into the thick of things with the Club World Cup 2025.
+Jaded from a lukewarm 2024/25 campaign, Manchester City look to have rediscovered their mojo the Club World Cup 2025.

 Pep Guardiola's side finished third in the Premier League, were eliminated in the first knockout round of the Champions League, and failed to land a domestic cup trophy to boot.

-City rushed through the signings of Marcus Bettinelli, Rayan Aït-Nouri, Rayan Cherki and Tijjani Reijnders to fit into their travelling party.
+However, City rushed through the signings of Marcus Bettinelli, Rayan Aït-Nouri, Rayan Cherki and Tijjani Reijnders to fit into their travelling party and are aiming for the crown.

 Jack Grealish has been omitted from the squad list, fuelling intense speculation over his future with the club, while club legend Kevin De Bruyne has signed for Napoli.